Blank page B2B product design

 Some pieces came easy, while others took endless rounds of exploration, prototyping, user testing and validation to get right.

 It was important for us to understand the benefits and deficiencies of potential directions with low initial cost to the team.
 As a rule, these validations were done quickly and with as little upfront effort as we could manage.
 The goal was speed and ROI: do as little work as possible to give clear form to an idea, and then get an honest read on its strengths, weaknesses, and potential to benefit our users.

 Once a hypothesis was formed and its strongest potential direction agreed upon by the team, it was given rough shape in a prototype and shared with current users, beta testers, and / or research subjects depending on which phase of the project we were in.

-This cycle of build > test > iterate > repeat allowed us to evaluate a ton of different directions, and weigh the pros, cons and trade-offs with both the internal team and external testers.
+This cycle of build > test > iterate > repeat allowed us to evaluate a ton of different directions relatively quickly, and weigh the pros, cons and trade-offs with both the internal team and external testers.
 Every conversation helped inform what made sense for users and what didn’t, and where the product’s real value lay for teams.